 Value columns and rows

 A value column or row contains the measurements for the categories and/or series columns/rows in the chart.
-In the preceding screenshot, the heights of each bar are determined by the values for each category-series pair and are measured by the vertical scale on the left side of the graph (or the y-axis).
-In many graph types, values are measured on the vertical axis, or y-axis.
+In the preceding screenshot, the heights of each bar are determined by the values for each category-series pair and are measured by the vertical scale on the left side of the chart (or the y-axis).
+In many chart types, values are measured on the vertical axis, or y-axis.

-Most chart types require a value column or row; some types, like Bubble graphs, require more than one.
+Most chart types require a value column or row; some types, like Bubble charts, require more than one.

 For information about applying data columns to chart axes in the Analyzer, see Applying DataSet Columns to Your Chart.